BartoszCichecki/LenovoLegionToolkit/README.md

 Toolkit will automatically switch Windows power plans when Power Mode changes _and_ when Lenovo Vantage is disabled.

 On some laptops though, Lenovo Vantage never switched power plans.
-If you have one of the laptops where Lenovo Vantage does not change Windows power plans automatically you can override this behavior in `Tools -> More settings -> Activate power plans even when Vantage is enabled`.
+If you have one of the laptops where Lenovo Vantage does not change Windows power plans automatically you can override this behavior in Settings.
 This will allow Toolkit to always change Windows power plans, even if Lenovo Vantage is running in the background.

 #### CPU Boost Modes